-- Cysts (painful deep nodules)
+- Cysts or painful deep nodules

-Acne treatments provided by Johns Creek Dermatology address each phase of the acne cycle.
-Once acne has been diagnosed, we will design a treatment plan unique to you.
-Engaging in the treatment of acne is important for many reasons.
-Not only will it improve your physical appearance and help to prevent scarring, managing your acne also improves self-esteem and mental health.
+Treatment at Johns Creek Dermatology addresses each phase of the acne cycle.
+Dr. Timani will design a treatment plan unique to your skin type and condition.
+It’s important to be fully engaged in the treatment she prescribes.
+Not only will the treatment improve your physical appearance and help to prevent scarring, but managing acne improves self-esteem and mental health.

-1. Topical Treatment: The most common are topical treatments which are applied to the skin.
-Some work to kill the bacteria, others are formulated to reduce oil.
+1. Topical Treatment: These are the most common.
+They are applied to the skin.
+Some work to kill the bacteria; others are formulated to reduce oil.
 The majority contain either a retinoid, prescription-strength benzoyl peroxide, an antibiotic, and/or salicylic acid.
-Your dermatologist at Johns Creek Dermatology will determine which topical treatment you need.
+Dr. Timani will determine which topical treatment you need.

-- Isotretinoin (the only treatment that works on all causes of acne).
+- Isotretinoin the only treatment that works on all causes of acne.

 The prescription medication and treatments prescribed by Dr. Timani at Johns Creek Dermatology yield better results than over-the-counter medicines and topical products.
 Our processes take time to clear up your skin and expose the new you.
 Prescription acne medications work well, particularly in conjunction with a cleansing routine, but, it takes 2-4 weeks for noticeable results to materialize.

 Each patient is unique; therefore, results will vary.